Antofagasta: Geography

 The city has an average elevation of 40 m.
+With an area of 30,718.1 30718.1 km2, it is the 3rd-largest commune in Chile.

 The urban area of Antofagasta begins abruptly, breaking the monotony of the desert and is located in the coastal plains, south of Mejillones Peninsula and north of "Cerro Coloso".
 The Tropic of Capricorn passes in the north of the city, outside the urban area, which is located the Cerro Moreno International Airport.
 The Tropic of Capricorn Monument was opened on 21 December 2000 in celebration of this.
 Designed by the architect Eleonora Roman, it was created to point the Tropic of Capricorn and to work as a Solar Calendar.

 Antofagasta was declared a partial common in the border area 20 July 1999, by Supreme Decree No. 1166 of the Ministry of Foreign Affairs.

 The city has little vegetation because it is situated in the Atacama Desert, which is the world's driest nonpolar desert.
 However, among the vegetated areas are a series of urban wetlands.
 Native reptiles, arthropods, birds like the Calidris and mammals like the culpeo fox, inhabit or visit the wetlands.
 Some of these wetlands are threatened by garbage, street dogs, extraction of water, establishments of shacks (ruco) and the diversion of water courses.
 As of January 2024 the municipality of Antofagasta plans to declare the wetlands official urban wetlands in accordance with the Urban Wetlands Law.